-- 17 The zero hunger target remains a major challenge in Mozambique owing to multiple factors: - Chronic poverty.
-Most Mozambicans are poorer than they were a decade ago, with a 17 percent drop in household spending recorded between 2014/2015 and 2019/2020.
-Seventy-five percent of the population experiences multidimensional poverty, spending less than USD 1 per day, and more than 90 percent is under the World Bank international poverty line of USD 1.90 per day. - Climate change compounds existing vulnerabilities and regularly disrupts food systems.
-Sixty percent of the population lives in coastal areas affected by rapid-onset
+- 17. The zero hunger target remains a major challenge in Mozambique owing to multiple factors: - Chronic poverty.
+Most Mozambicans are poorer than they were a decade ago, with a 17 percent drop in household spending recorded between 2014/2015 and 2019/2020.28 Just under two-thirds of the population are living under the World Bank international poverty line of USD 1.90 per day and 76.9 percent of Mozambicans are experiencing multi-dimensional poverty.29

-&lt;sup>21 Duggal, S. Chugh, T. & Duggal, AK.
+21 Duggal, S. Chugh, T. & Duggal, AK.
 2012.
 HIV and malnutrition: Effects on immune system.
 Clinical and Developmental Immunology, 2012: 784740. doi: 10.1155/2012/784740.

-&lt;sup>22 International Fund for Agricultural Development.
+22 International Fund for Agricultural Development.
 Mozambique.

-&lt;sup>23 Only 16 percent of suitable farming land is cultivated.
+23 Only 16 percent of suitable farming land is cultivated.

-&lt;sup>24 The Global Economy.
+24 The Global Economy.
 Food production index - country rankings.

-&lt;sup>25 United States Department of Agriculture.
+25 United States Department of Agriculture.
 Mozambique.